cogent3/cogent3_and_plotly/README.md

 # Decoding genomes with cogent3 + Plotly

-Source code demonsytrating the integration of Plotly visualisation capabilities into cogent3.
+Source code demonsytrating the integration of Plotly visualisation capabilities into cogent3 that was usded to produce the figures [in this blogpost](https://plotly.com/blog/decoding-genomes-cogent3-plotly/).

 ## Installation instructions